Embracing Imperfection: Wabi-Sabi Meets Pop Art in Modern American Design

 - The Zen Hotel, San Francisco:

-- Uses natural materials like reclaimed wood and stone throughout
+- Uses natural materials like reclaimed wood and stone

 - Earthly Cafe, New York City:

-- Customers appreciate the cozy, authentic ambiance
+- Customers like the cozy, authentic feeling

 Navigating the Market: Tips for Collectors and Investors